-So, before we all get hungry, here are the top 10 pizza ovens that we found.
+So, before we all get hungry, here are the best 10 pizza ovens that we found.

-The 12” stone is about the standard for a machine of this type and should perform adequately, and is removeable for washing, while the supplied pizza paddles make for an authentic result.
+The 12” pizza stone is about the standard for a machine of this type and should perform adequately, and is removeable for washing, while the supplied pizza paddles make for an authentic result.
 A pizza cutter is also supplied, and it’s not an expensive package at around the £65 mark.
-A lot of customers have commented on this electric pizza oven, and while 4 out of 5 give it glowing reviews – ‘surprisingly good’ says one – others complain that it ‘caught fire’ and ‘shorted the house’ so perhaps there’s a problem with quality control?
+A lot of customers have commented on this electric pizza oven, and give it glowing reviews.

 - 1200Watt heater